EARNEST PROFILE: JULIAN JACOBS

 3. What makes you tick & keeps you doing what you do?

 My passion for drifting pretty much fuels everything I do.
-It's a ton of work, dedication, time, money etc. but when I get out and drive with my friends and team, it's all worth it.
+It's a ton of work, dedication, time and money but when I get out and drive with my friends and team, it's all worth it.

 I get really pumped from other drivers and people I can relate to from around the world.
 I love seeing great work come from guys who might not have the best tools or the biggest shop, they're just passionate about what they do and it shows in their work.